Pitfall 3D: Beyond the Jungle: Reception

 Upon its release for the PlayStation, Pitfall 3D: Beyond the Jungle was met with divisive reviews.
 John Davison, Kraig Kujawa, and Crispin Boyer of Electronic Gaming Monthly all panned the game, saying that awkward camera angles make the task of jumping from platform to platform annoying and often require the player to make blind jumps, while their co-reviewer Kelly Rickards said every new level offers a fresh challenge, thereby maintaining an exciting pace, and that the game overall, while not perfect, is an enjoyable action-oriented adventure.
 GameSpots Joe Fielder outright contradicted the complaints about the camera, asserting that "the intelligent camera ensures your perspective is always perfect for what you need to accomplish", and while discussing the gameplay remarked, "This may sound like fairly standard fare for a platform game, and it is, but Activision's got the timing down to an art (you have just enough time to plan your move and make it - no more, no less) and there's a complete lack of blind jumps - a frustrating bit that plagues most platformers."
 He also praised the soundtrack and the way the non-linear levels encourage exploration, and concluded that the game is fresh, original, and fun.

 IGN hailed Pitfall 3D as one of the most successful attempts at 3D platforming to date, while acknowledging that it still had not solved the ongoing problem of the camera sometimes confounding the player's view.
 They particularly praised Activision's decision to keep movement primarily two-dimensional, thereby avoiding awkward control issues, and the way the game translates classic Pitfall elements into a three-dimensional world.
 Next Generation voiced no criticisms about the camera, but still considered the game a major disappointment, citing an inconsistent visual style, lack of gameplay innovation, and a game engine that had become outdated over the course of the game's long delays.
 They concluded, "There is some fun here, but the appeal is almost retro – there's nothing in Pitfall 3D that hasn't been seen before."
 GamePro acknowledged that the game often requires the player to make blind jumps, but regarded this as simply one of several aspects which demand precision and practice, making it a game strictly for patient and skilled players.
 They deemed it "a great mix of action and adventure".
 (Note: GamePro gave the PlayStation version 4.0/5 for sound, 4.0/5 for control, 4.5/5 for fun factor, and 4.5/5 for graphics.)
 The PlayStation version held a 68% on the review aggregation website GameRankings based on six reviews.

-In Japan, the PlayStation version was ported and published by Victor Interactive Software under the name Pitfall 3D (ピットフォール3D, Pittofōru 3D) on December 10, 1998, and the Game Boy Color version was published by Pony Canyon under the name Pitfall GB (ピットフォールGB, Pittofōru GB) on May 28, 1999.
+In Japan, the PlayStation version was ported and published by Victor Interactive Software under the name Pitfall 3D (ピットフォール3D, Pittofōru 3D) on December 10, 1998.